 - Marketing Execution.
 This is the overall effectiveness of the vendor's marketing efforts, which impacts its mind share, market share and account penetration.
 It also refers to the ability of the vendor to adapt to changing demands in the market by aligning its product message with new trends and end-user interests.

 - Customer Experience.
-This refers to the level of satisfaction expressed by customers with the vendor's product support and professional services; their overall relationship with the vendor; and their perceptions of the value of the vendor's data integration tools relative to costs and expectations.
-In this iteration of the Magic Quadrant, we have retained a weighting of High for this criterion, to reflect buyer's continued scrutiny of these considerations as a result of economic conditions and budgetary pressures.
-Analysis and rating of vendors against this criterion is driven directly by responses from customers who participated in the reference customer survey that Gartner conducted as part of the process of developing this Magic Quadrant.
+This refers to the level of satisfaction expressed by customers with the vendor's product support and professional services, their overall relationship with the vendor, and their perceptions of the value of the vendor's data integration tools relative to costs and expectations.
+In this iteration of the Magic Quadrant, we have retained a weighting of high for this criterion, to reflect buyer's continued scrutiny of these considerations as a result of economic conditions and budgetary pressures.
+Analysis and rating of vendors against this criterion is driven directly by responses from customers that participated in the reference customer survey that Gartner conducted as part of the process of developing this Magic Quadrant.

 Gartner analysts evaluate technology providers on their ability to convincingly articulate logical statements about current and future market direction, innovation, customer needs, and competitive forces, as well as how they map to Gartner's position.
 Ultimately, technology providers are assessed on their understanding of the ways that market forces can be exploited to create opportunities.

-We assess vendors' Completeness of Vision for the data integration tools market by using the following criteria:
+We assess vendors' Completeness of Vision for the data integration tool market by using the following criteria: